 You know why?
 Not only is their sheer existence magnificent since they manage the extraordinary act of not collapsing under the weight of their own gravity, but because they make me feel insignificant.
 They make all of my problems seem entirely pointless (which they are).
 Sometimes I need to be reminded of that.
 Sometimes all of the little, day to day trivialities become too much for my tiny primate brain to handle, and I begin to worry about things; stupid, inconsequential things over which I have no control anyway.

-When that occurs, and it happens to be nighttime, I go outside, look up and I see a million stars staring back at me.
-I find it comforting that the same constellations that I knew as a kid are still there: The Big Dipper in the summer, Orion in the winter.
-Actually, those are the only two I recognize by sight anymore.
-I need to remedy that.
+When that occurs and it happens to be nighttime, I go outside, look up, and I see a million stars staring back at me.
+I find it comforting that the same constellations that I knew as a kid are still there: the Big Dipper, Orion, the Pleiades.
+Actually, those are the only ones I really recognize by sight anymore.

 With Orion, I can only clearly see his belt, but I’d know that belt anywhere.
 Orion is my winter protector.
 Everywhere I go, I look up and see him.
 Yeah, everyone in the proper geographic location can as well, but I mean that, if I only have access to a slice of sky, odds are, I’ll see Orion in that slice.
 If the house in which I dwell was on the other side of the street, I wouldn’t see Orion, but chance has it that, all winter long, he’s in plain sight over my abode.

 Of course, I don’t mean to imply that Orion is a living, breathing, sentient thing that cares about me or my whereabouts in the slightest.
 He’s just a group of luminous points in the night sky that happens to have a name that I happen to know and recognize.
 And since someone personified that cluster of stars long ago, I see no need to break with tradition.